 If you have difficulty swallowing, the tablet may be split using a tablet cutter.
 After splitting the tablet, the entire dose (both halves) should be taken right away.

-If you take too much Symtuza, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken too much Symtuza, contact your health care provider or local poison control center (1-800-222-1222 or online) right away, or go to the nearest hospital emergency room.